itenium-be/CO2duino/README.md

 ![Board to Sensor connection](/assets/board-sensor-connection.png "Board to Sensor connection")

-> **Note** Pay special attention to the sensor connection!
+> **:warning: Note** Pay special attention to the sensor connection!
 The red wire should go to the "VCC" pin on the sensor.
 See this image.

 ![Sensor connection](/assets/sensor-connection.png "Sensor connection")

-Assembly of sensor into the enclosure is described in the [Assembly guide](assembly.md), this is not necessary to get started programming.
+Assembly of the board and sensor into the enclosure is described in the [Assembly guide](assembly.md), this is not necessary to get started programming.

 # Initial software setup

-> **Note** We use [Visual Studio Code](https://code.visualstudio.com/) for this project, install it first if it isn't already.
+> **:warning: Note** We use [Visual Studio Code](https://code.visualstudio.com/) for this project, install it first if it isn't already.

 First we'll clone this repository: